 Victimizing the Victim?
-How One Religion Handles the Matter of Rape and Child Sexual Abuse
+How One Religion Handles the Matter of Abuse

 I’ve written a couple of articles so far regarding the Jehovah’s Witness religion in which I was raised.
 As many of you know I was raised a third generation member of this religious group and left almost 20 years ago.
 (See the hub Life as an Outcast) As with most organized religion, much of what goes on behind the scenes is kept private from not only non-members of the religion but the members themselves.